0xZ0F/Z0FCourse_ReverseEngineering/FilesNeeded/FilesNeeded.md

   * RunDLL.exe - Program that uses the DLL.
   * README.txt - Contains the information you just read.

-* ## 0x900 - Malware - WIP
+* ## Chapter WIP - Malware
   * Debug Files - pdb and obj files.
 Helps with debugging.
   * Source Code - Source code of the malware and its dropper.
   * **THE FOLLOWING ARE TO BE USED AT YOUR OWN RISK.
 I AM NOT LIABLE FOR ANYTHING DONE:**
     * Dropper.Z0F - Program that acts as a dropper for the malware.
-Rename to Dropper.exe to run it.
     * Malware.Z0F - Malware that wil be reverse engineered.
-Rename to Malware.exe to run it.
   * README.txt - Contains the information you just read.